 This water system has 42 connections.

-Woodbury Village is located along HWY 3A just north of Ainsworth Hot springs, and south of Kaslo.
+The Woodbury Village Water System is located on Woodbury Village Road along Highway 3A between Ainsworth Hot Springs and the Village of Kaslo.
 This system is in RDCK Electoral Area D.

 This system was created in 1985 to service the Woodbury Village development.
 The Woodbury Village Services Society took ownership in 1988 and operated the system as a community until 2012.
 The RDCK took over operations of the Woodbury Village Water System in 2012.